Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1. Open Form1 in Normal View.

-You will see the Textbox's background is now in Yellow Color.
+You will see the Textbox's background is now Yellow.

 The first Textbox background color is now reset.

-3. Now enter any value from the range 1 and 10 in the Quantity Textbox again.
+3. Now enter any value from the range 1 to 10 in the Quantity Textbox again.

-This time you will get the message saying that the Value entered is Valid.
+This time, you will see the message saying that the Value entered is Valid.

 Check the Declaration line of Code for the TextBox Control in the Class1 Class Module: